IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

 2.10 Check your email for the email address that you use as your Salesforce username.
 You should have received an email from  Salesforce with the subject **Your new Salesforce security token**.
 Copy the **Security Token** to the same text file that you used for the  **Consumer Key** and **Consumer Secret**

   ![Security token](images/sfsectoken.png)

 ## Section 3: Setup connectivity to Salesforce in App Connect Designer

 App Connect Designer is a component of Cloud Pak for Integration that provides an authoring environment in which you can create, test, and share flows for an API.
 You can share your flows by using the export and import functions, or by adding them to an Asset Repository for reuse.

 3.1 In a new browser tab open the URL for **App Connect Designer**.
-Sign in with the credentials assigned to you by your instructors. **Note** You will be sharing the IBM Cloud Pak for Integration cluster with other students so  you will see their works as you navigate through he tool.
+Sign in with the credentials assigned to you by your instructors. **Note** You will be sharing the IBM Cloud Pak for Integration cluster with other students so  you will see their work  as you navigate through he tool.
 You will use a naming scheme for the artifacts that you create that starts with the username assigned to you by the instructors (e.g. *user005*).

 3.2 Click the **Settings** icon and then select **Catalog**